aaronrussell/jquery-simply-countable/README.md

 ## Options

 * `counter` - A jQuery selector to match the 'counter' element.
 Defaults to `#counter`.
+* `container` - A jQuery selector that contains the form element and the 'counter' element in.
+Defaults to `document`.
 * `countType` - Select whether to count `characters` or `words`.
 Defaults to `characters`.
 * `wordSeparator` - The word separator when counting `words`.
 Defaults to _white-space_.
 * `maxCount` - The maximum character (or word) count of the text input or textarea.
 Defaults to `140`.